DiamondLightSource/cothread/docs/user/catools.rst

     Establishes a connection to one or more PVs, optionally returning detailed information about the connection.
 A single PV or a list of PVs can be given.
-This does not normally need to be called, as the :func:`ca...` routines will establish their own connections as required, but after a successful connection we can guarantee that ``caput(..., wait=False)`` will complete immediately without suspension and that ``caput(pvs, values)`` will execute in order if all PVs in `pvs` have been successfully connected.
+This does not normally need to be called, as the ``ca...`` routines will establish their own connections as required, but after a successful connection we can guarantee that ``caput(..., wait=False)`` will complete immediately without suspension and that ``caput(pvs, values)`` will execute in order if all PVs in :code:`pvs` have been successfully connected.

     It is possible to test whether a channel has successfully connected without provoking suspension by calling ``connect(pv, wait=False, cainfo=True)``